Default embed code

 The advanced embed code loads the Typekit fonts asynchronously on your site, meaning that further rendering of the page is not blocked while the script is loading.
 The upside of asynchronous loading is that if a request for a kit is slow for any reason, it won’t block the rendering of the rest of the page while the fonts load.
 The downside is that it requires writing custom CSS to hide the flash of unstyled text that can occur while fonts are loading.

-To find the advanced embed code for your kit, launch your Kit Editor, and click the "embed code" link at the top right, then click on “Show advanced”.
+To find the advanced embed code for your kit, select the kit name from the kit menu to open the Kit Editor.
+Then click the "embed code" link at the top right and choose “Show advanced”.
 Copy and paste the embed code near the top of your site’s